gabriel-ribeiro-data/Sorting-Algorithms-Time-Analysis/README.md

 The sorting algorithms analyzed in this project differ significantly in their approach and time complexity.
 SelectionSort, a simple comparison-based algorithm, iteratively selects the smallest element and places it in its correct position.
 BinaryInsertionSort optimizes the insertion process by using binary search to determine the position of each element.
 HeapSort, on the other hand, leverages the heap data structure to efficiently sort elements.
 By comparing their performance, this project provides valuable insights into how algorithmic design impacts computational efficiency.

+## Necessary preparation before running the program
+  Before running the program, go to line 24 of the JavaApplication2 class.
+Locate the declaration: String pastaArquivo = "INSERT PATH HERE" and replace "INSERT PATH HERE" with the path to the "PastaTxtAPS" folder.

 ## Big-O notation
   The Big-O notation represents the upper bound of the execution time, indicating the complexity of the worst case, that is, the one containing the largest number of instructions.
 The order of Big-O terms is given by: O(1) < O(log n) < O(Sqrt(n)) < O(n) < O(n log n) < O(n^2) < O(n^3) < O(2^n).
 The larger the term, the worse the algorithm's efficiency will be, and the greater the number of instructions, as shown in the graph in Fig. 1.